Julie Anne San Jose: Personal life

 San Jose has opened up about mental health and taking care of oneself.

-She dated actor Benjamin Alves and confirmed their breakup after two years.
 In 2022, San Jose is exclusively dating actor Rayver Cruz; her first encounter with him was in 2018 when Cruz transferred to the GMA Network.
 They started out as best friends for a while.
 Eventually, their close friendship developed into a relationship when they worked together on the competition show The Clash.
-She is opened to settling down with Cruz, after the actor revealed that he plans to marry her.
+She is open to settling down with Cruz, after the actor revealed that he plans to marry her.